Configuring and using a Garmin eTrex for the first time can prove difficult for beginners.

 Now go to the top level menu, select Map and start your walk.

-The map and compass displays will not show your direction correctly unless you are moving.
+The Map and Compass displays may not show your direction correctly unless you are moving.
 That is because the eTrex 10 does not have a magnetic compass.
 So walk a few steps so your Garmin can work out which way you are travelling.

 Use the up/down arrows to zoom the map view.

 Hopefully the GPS accuracy display will give you confidence in your current location (e.g. within the displayed reading, which will generally be 3m to 5m unless you are in a difficult reception area).
-Walking with the Garmin in your outstretched hand is said by some people to give best results, ...but I think someone is having a laugh at your expense!
+Walking with the Garmin in your outstretched hand is said by some people to give best results, ...but I think someone is having a laugh!

 The accuracy of the Trip Odometer may be limited by the GPS accuracy, e.g. if you stand still for a while, the device may continue to update your position within the radius displayed for GPS accuracy.
 So if your position is updated 5 times, each time 1m away from your last position, you may see a Trip distance of 5m.